 The project started smoothly enough.
-Our design firm was hired by a West Coast non-profit to create a variety of marketing materials.
-But the crown jewel of the work scope was a brand-new website for the organization.
+We were hired to create a variety of marketing materials for a new client, but the crown jewel of the work scope was a brand-new website for the organization.
 Based on our discovery process, we presented several design comps for the new site.
 The ED and the board loved, endorsed and green-lighted one of the concepts, and off we went to build out the site.

 Happy ending?
 Uh…no. Here’s the mercifully short version of the sad and sordid saga… The ED came across a “Best-Of” list of nonprofit websites, glommed onto one he loved the look of, and despite our being well into the build-out, he suddenly wanted to go in a completely different creative direction.